gitpeut/SnowRadio/README.md

 An effort has been made to maximize use of PSRAM, if available.
 <p />

-Gele Radio uses the following libraries:
+Snow Radio uses the following libraries:
 <ul>
  <li>ArduinoJSON ( https://github.com/bblanchon/ArduinoJson.git )</li>
  <li>Gesture_PAJ7620 ( https://github.com/Seeed-Studio/Gesture_PAJ7620 )</li>